cgiamarino9/PubAff405_S26/Weeks/Week01 Intro/readme.md

 Today's lab will cover the following topics:

 *   Introducing GitHub
-*   Introducing JupyterHub
+*   Introducing JupyterLabs
 *   Intro to Python

 # Individual Assignments

 There are three deliverables this week.
 Each are due on Monday by midnight.
-Week 1's assignments are due June 30th, 2025 by 11:59 PM.
+Week 1's assignments are due July 7th, 2025 by 11:59 PM.
 Each assignment must be posted as GitHub URLs in the Weekly Canvas Module.
 For example, Week 1's assignments will be under the Week 1 module.

 ## #1.
 Create a GitHub account, and start a new repo